pablo8635/project1/README.md

 # Questions
   1. What is the correlation between?
-      - Income and all other variables
+      - Income and  diabetes, obesity, heart attacks, highblood pressure     	and cardiovascular deaths
-      - Heart attack and obesity
-      - Heart attack and diabetes
-      -

   2. Which of the previously explained deseases has the biggest growth 	rate during the last years?
 3. According to the analized data,income disparity among US popullation 	is generating poor people to become exposed to sicknesses?
   4. What conlusions can We infer about the median household income data?